Cosmological Constraints on Light (but Massive) Relics: Effect of Relics on CMB and LSS

 We begin by briefly reviewing the physics of LiMRs and their effect on both the CMB and the LSS of the universe.
-The reader may refer to e.g.~\cite{Munoz:2018ajr,DePorzio:2020wcz} and the Supplemental Material for further details.
+The reader may refer to e.g.~\cite{Munoz:2018ajr,DePorzio:2020wcz} and Appendix~\ref{AppA} for further details.

 Since light relics decouple from the SM bath while relativistic, they retain their original phase-space distribution, and their temperature thus scales linearly as $T_X(z) = T_X^{(0)}(1+z)$ with redshift $z$.
 Their present-day temperature $T_X^{(0)}$ is generically distinct from---and colder than---that of the CMB photons $T_\gamma^{(0)}\approx 2.73$ K, and the difference is determined by when the LiMR decoupled, as after that time the annihilation and decay of unstable SM degrees of freedom heat up only the SM and not the LiMR.
 In the case of neutrinos, for example, the annihilation of electrons and positrons took place after their decoupling, setting their temperature today at $T_\nu^{(0)} \approx 1.95$ K~\cite{Mangano:2005cc}.
 Relics that decouple earlier ought to be colder; accounting for all the known degrees of freedom of the SM sets a minimum temperature of $T_X^{(0)} \approx 0.91$ K for a minimal-extension relic, that is in the case of $m_{\rm new} > T_X^{\rm dec} > m_{\rm top}$ for all non-relic new particles with mass $m_{\rm new}$.